smeredith/dotfiles/README.md

 Codespaces can automatically pull your dotfiles repo and run a setup script.
 See [documentation](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account).

+It is a per-account setting found under Cettings -> Codespaces -> Dotfiles.

 ## Neovim notes

 - To install Neovim: